Rtybe/AutomationGITConnection/README.md

 CONFIGURATIONS

-    Screenshout when failure when showing reports
+    Screenshout on failure when showing reports
     Environment files for Data handling

 FILES